agentgill/excel-file-upload-lwc/README.md

 ## excelToJson LWC

 Simple LWC with file upload and send to Heroku App based on Fetch API.
-POST to endpont on Hero for parsing and returns JSON response.
+POST to endpont on Heroku for parsing and returns JSON response.

 ## testHeroku LWC